D3-branes wrapped on a spindle: Introduction

 Important insights into strongly coupled supersymmetric conformal field theories (SCFTs) can be obtained by realising them as the renormalization group fixed points of compactifications of higher-dimensional field theories.
 Such SCFTs can be constructed by starting with the field theories arising on the worldvolumes of branes in string theory or M-theory, wrapping them on a compact manifold $\Sigma$, and then flowing to the infrared (IR).

-In favourable circumstances and in a large $N$ limit, these configurations can be described within the AdS/CFT correspondence by black brane solutions of $D=10/11$ supergravity.
-Such solutions have an asymptotic boundary of the form $AdS_{d+1}\times M$, where $M$ is a compact manifold, which describes the ultraviolet (UV) of the SCFT in $d$ spacetime dimensions.
-They also have near horizon geometries of the schematic \footnote{In general $M$ will be fibred over $\Sigma$, and the metric will not be a direct product, but a warped product.} form $AdS_{d+1-n}\times\Sigma\times M$, which describes the SCFT in $d-n$ dimensions that arises in the IR, where $\Sigma$ has dimension $n$.
+In favourable circumstances these configurations can be described within the AdS/CFT correspondence by brane solutions of $D=10/11$ supergravity.
+Such solutions have a boundary of the form $AdS_{d+1}\times M$, where $M$ is a compact manifold, which describes the ultraviolet (UV) of the SCFT in $d$ spacetime dimensions.
+They also have near horizon geometries of the schematic form $AdS_{d+1-n}\times\Sigma\times M$, which describes the SCFT in $d-n$ dimensions arising in the IR, where $\Sigma$ has dimension $n$.
 After a Kaluza-Klein reduction of the $D=10/11$ supergravity theory on $M$, to obtain a gravity theory in $d+1$ spacetime dimensions, these solutions may be viewed as black branes in $AdS_{d+1}$ with horizon $\Sigma$.

-Such gravitational solutions were first constructed in the foundational work \cite{Maldacena:2000mw} and describe M5-branes and D3-branes wrapping Riemann surfaces of constant curvature, with genus $g>1$.
-Subsequently there have been many generalisations including wrapping manifolds of higher dimension, relaxing the constant curvature condition, allowing for punctures, and so on (e.g. \cite{Gauntlett:2000ng,Gaiotto:2009gz,Anderson:2011cz}).
-In all of these developments, supersymmetry is preserved by demanding that the field theory arising on the brane worldvolume is a ``topologically twisted theory" \cite{Witten:1988ze,Bershadsky:1995qy}.
-This involves both a coupling to the curved metric on $\Sigma$, and also a specific coupling to external R-symmetry gauge fields.
-An important consequence of this twisting is that the Killing spinors preserved by the gravitational solution are independent of the coordinates of $\Sigma$.
+Such solutions were first constructed in the foundational work \cite{Maldacena:2000mw} and describe M5-branes and D3-branes wrapping Riemann surfaces of constant curvature, with genus $g>1$.
+Subsequently there have been many generalisations including wrapping manifolds of higher dimension, relaxing the constant curvature condition, allowing for punctures etc. (e.g. \cite{Gauntlett:2000ng,Gaiotto:2009gz,Anderson:2011cz}).
+In all these developments, supersymmetry is preserved by demanding that the field theory arising on the brane worldvolume is ``topologically twisted" \cite{Witten:1988ze,Bershadsky:1995qy}.
+This involves a specific coupling both to the metric on $\Sigma$ and to external R-symmetry gauge fields.
+An important consequence of this twisting is that the Killing spinors preserved by the solution are independent of the coordinates of $\Sigma$.